 Jesus heals the woman’s daughter

-u Think about the woman and her daughter in this story rather than about Jesus.
-This woman was fierce, she did not let anything or anyone get in her way to get her daughter healed.
+> Think about the woman and her daughter in this story rather than Jesus: This woman was fierce, she did not let anything or anyone get in her way to get her daughter healed.
 She was on a mission.
 Her fierceness and determination impressed Jesus.
 They got her what she most needed and wanted – healing for her daughter AND they may have changed Jesus’ mind about who he was sent to save.
-Fierceness and determination don’t always get you what you want, but they sometimes change the world.
-That leads us to ask what we are willing to pursue with that sort of fierceness and determination and how we could change the world.
+We don’t often encourage children to be determined and fierce in their faith, but fiercely determined faith sometimes changes the world.
+This is an opportunity to raise up that fact.

-u Horton the elephant in Dr. Seuss’s Horton Hears a Who is like the woman in that he persists in getting protection for the tiny whos only he can hear.
+> Horton the elephant in Dr. Seuss’s Horton Hears a Who is like the woman in that he persists in getting protection for the tiny whos only he can hear.
 The biblical mother refused to let others discount and brush aside her and her sick daughter.
 She knew that each of them were real live persons and that they counted.
 Like that Mother, Horton does not give in.
 Even when others tease him and then try to forcibly stop him, Horton fiercely stands up for the whos because “a person’s a person no matter how small”.
-The book is too long to read in worship, so check it out of the library and tell it.
-To set the tone and enjoy the verse read the first 5 pages (ending with “and placed it down safe on a very soft clover.”)
+The book is too long to read in worship, so check it out of the library and tell itin your own words.
+Or, set the tone and enjoy the verse read the first 5 pages (ending with “and placed it down safe on a very soft clover.”)
 Describe the response of the kangaroo and her child.
-Then, read the page “in the high jungle tree tops, the news quickly spread…” Retell the rest of the plot in your own words.
+Then, read the page “in the high jungle tree tops, the news quickly spread…” Recall the plot in your own words.
 Conclude by reading the last two pages starting with “Finally at last from that speck on the clover, their voices were heard!...”